aodn/data-services/README.md

 # Folder stucture

-The suggested naming convention we agreed on with the developpers, regarding the different PO's scripts was :
+The suggested naming convention we agreed on with the developers, regarding the different PO's scripts was :
 *[FACILITY_NAME]/[SUB-FACILITY_NAME]_[script_name]*

 example :